 The first time because our son was so sick his first year, and the second when I felt the calling to homeschool him.
 I struggled with the transition.
 I struggled with letting go of the status and the money and the expensive clothes.
 But it has since been the greatest blessing and the best decision I have ever made.

 The hours upon hours of time that I have since spent with our children are memories we will forever share.
-I have given our babies thousands more kisses as I wore them from room to room in their carriers.
+I have given our babies thousands more kisses as I wore them from room to room in their carriers against my chest.
 I have shared countless more songs, smiles, and hugs.
 I have been there for their first words, their first steps, their first reading books, nature walks, field trips, and boo boo’s.

 I’ve been right there to hold our son when his body was melting down, to teach him how to cope with his struggles and how to manage the sensory overload.
 I’ve been there to cheer him on through math and to celebrate when he read his first book.
 I’ve been there to cook his special meals and snacks, to take him to his doctor and therapy appointments.